Saint Hildegard von Bingen, The Unruly Mystic™

 It is our belief that a live screening of the film with an audience that can engage in conversation afterwards is more meaningful than watching the film alone.
 This has been realized with all our screenings, from Harvard Divinity School to local theatrical settings.
 Better yet, do a benefit screening like when we raised money for a Hildegard inspired comfort care home in Louisville, KY to a fundraiser for a Catholic parish church in Ohio, to a local GoFundMe fundraiser for a artist friend in our own town.
 The opportunities are endless when Saint Hildegard is put to work!

-Saint Hildegard of Bingen is beloved in Germany, USA, UK, Spain and Japan.
+Saint Hildegard von Bingen is beloved in Germany, USA, UK, Spain and Japan.

-The Unruly Mystic™ Saint Hildegard is now internationally available around the world for screenings in multiple languages besides English.
-It is available in German , subtitled Spanish and subtitled Japanese on Amazon OnDemand, iTunes and Vimeo.
+The Unruly Mystic™ Saint Hildegard von Bingen is now internationally available around the world for screenings in multiple languages besides English.

 Story behind my film